Mandras/teambookmark/MAINTENANCE.md

 ## Unit tests checklist ##

+- Option page open automatically after addon installation
 - `TeamKey` is set automatically after email validation
 - After email validation, if a `TeamKey` already exist, the addon do not overwrite
 - The CSS class `has-addon` is well set on `body` of the website
 - The main folder is created in toolbar
-- Bookmark + folder create/delete is accepted / updated automatically
+- Bookmark + folder create/delete/edit is accepted / updated automatically
 - Bookmark order change is accepted and updated automatically
 - The main folder is well filled and all bookmarks are in orders
 - Multiple folders childs/parents work well